Hirooka Asako: Career

-After an economic crisis, Hirooka Asako moved beyond her traditional life as a wife and mother to rebuilt her husband's family's lost fortunes.
+After an economic crisis, Hirooka Asako moved beyond her traditional life as a wife and mother to rebuild her husband's family's lost fortunes.
 She took charge of a coal mine, started a savings bank, started a life insurance company, and invested in Korean agricultural properties.

 In 1911, Hirooka Asako converted to Christianity.
 She wrote for popular women's magazines, with the signature line, "nine times falling, nine times rising again."
 She spoke at church-run events.
 She was one of the leaders of the YWCA Summer Conference in 1912, with Kawai Michi, Emma Kaufman, and several others.
 At her summer home near Mount Fuji, Hirooka kept a retreat house for Christian preachers.

 Raicho Hiratsuka, a student at Japan Women's University, which Hirooka helped to found, recalled her scolding the students for studies she deemed too "theoretical"; she thought the young women should pursue a more practical education.